dmachard/dmachard.github.io/content/posts/0047-dns-tunneling-overview.md

 ## What is DNS tunneling?

 DNS tunneling exploits DNS protocol for tunneling data via DNS query and response packet.

-It can be used to extract data silently from a corporate network.
+It can be used to extract or import data silently from a corporate network.

 ## Tools overview